wso2/fhir-mcp-server/README.md

 - `HEALTHCARE_MCP_HOST`: The hostname or IP address the MCP server should bind to (e.g., 0.0.0.0 for all interfaces, or localhost for local-only access).
 - `HEALTHCARE_MCP_PORT`: The port on which the MCP server will listen for incoming client requests (e.g., 8000).

-**MCP Server OAuth2 Configuration (MCP Client ↔ MCP Server):**
+**MCP Server OAuth2 with FHIR server Configuration (MCP Client ↔ MCP Server ↔ FHIR Server):**
-These variables are used when securing communication between an MCP client (like Claude Desktop or VSCode) and the MCP server via OAuth2 Authorization Code Grant flow.

-- `HEALTHCARE_MCP_OAUTH__CLIENT_ID`: The OAuth2 client ID registered with your Identity Provider to authenticate MCP clients.
-- `HEALTHCARE_MCP_OAUTH__CLIENT_SECRET`: The OAuth2 client secret used to verify the MCP client during the token exchange process.
-- `HEALTHCARE_MCP_OAUTH__METADATA_URL`: The URL to the Identity Provider’s OAuth2 discovery document (usually ending in .well-known/openid-configuration).
-Used to dynamically fetch token and authorization endpoints.

-**FHIR Backend Configuration (MCP Server ↔ FHIR Server):**
-These variables configure the MCP server’s secure connection with the FHIR backend using authorization code grant flow.
+These variables configure the MCP client's secure connection with MCP server as well as the MCP server’s secure connection with the FHIR backend using authorization code grant flow.

-- `HEALTHCARE_MCP_FHIR__CLIENT_ID`: The OAuth2 client ID used by the MCP server to authenticate itself to the FHIR server.
+- `HEALTHCARE_MCP_FHIR_OAUTH__CLIENT_ID`: The OAuth2 client ID used to authenticate MCP clients with the FHIR server.
-- `HEALTHCARE_MCP_FHIR__CLIENT_SECRET`: The client secret corresponding to the FHIR client ID.
+- `HEALTHCARE_MCP_FHIR_OAUTH__CLIENT_SECRET`: The client secret corresponding to the FHIR client ID.
 Used during token exchange.
-- `HEALTHCARE_MCP_FHIR__BASE_URL`: The base URL of the FHIR server (e.g., https://hapi.fhir.org/baseR4).
+- `HEALTHCARE_MCP_FHIR_OAUTH__BASE_URL`: The base URL of the FHIR server (e.g., https://hapi.fhir.org/baseR4).
 This is used to generate tool URIs and to route FHIR requests.
-- `HEALTHCARE_MCP_FHIR__SCOPE`: A space-separated list of OAuth2 scopes to request from the FHIR authorization server (e.g., user/Patient.read user/Observation.read).
+- `HEALTHCARE_MCP_FHIR_OAUTH__SCOPE`: A space-separated list of OAuth2 scopes to request from the FHIR authorization server (e.g., user/Patient.read user/Observation.read).

 ## Usage